 Call Goal.
-If Goal calls shift/1 and the argument of shift/1 can be unified with Ball,27 shift/1 causes reset/3 to return, unifying Continuation with a goal that represents the continuation after shift/1.
-In other words, meta-calling Continuation completes the execution where shift it.
-If Goal does not call shift/1, both Ball and Continuation are unified with the integer 0 (zero).
+If Goal calls shift/1 and the argument of shift/1 can be unified with Ball,28 shift/1 causes reset/3 to return, unifying Continuation with a goal that represents the continuation after shift/1.
+In other words, meta-calling Continuation completes the execution where shift left it.
+If Goal does not call shift/1, Continuation are unified with the integer 0 (zero).29 shift(+Ball)